apoorv2210/Green_Buildings/README.md

 Green Buildings - A case study
 ================

 This is a typical consulting problem, where a client wants to understand the risks and rewards of investing 5% extra in one of her ventures.
 I have tried to tell the story behind my recommendations in a way that makes sense to my client without throwing too much technical jargon in the mix.
+One can extract the [report in a PDF format here](Green_Buildings.pdf)

 # About me